 In collecting oral histories and conducting archival research, the Project has captured memory and documented an important part of Ontario’s social history.
 It has also engaged injured worker activists and leaders in determining how what has been learned can be used to educate and motivate injured workers in current struggles for justice in the workers’ compensation system.

-The material and knowledge gained are shared through presentations to conferences and community forums; a series of “IWHP Bulletins”; the DVD “Their Only Power was Moral”; historical re-enactments of the Meredith hearings drawn from the transcripts of the Meredith hearings; and academic publications.
+The material and knowledge gained are shared through presentations to conferences and community forums; a series of “IWHP Bulletins”; the DVD “Their Only Power was Moral” (watch video); historical re-enactments of the Meredith hearings drawn from the transcripts of the Meredith hearings; and academic publications.

 - Storey, Robert.
 2015.
 “Pessimism of the Intellect, Optimism of the Will: Engaging with the “Testimony” of Injured Workers.”
 In Beyond Testimony and Trauma, edited by Steven High: 56-87.
 Vancouver: UBC Press.

 - Storey, Robert.
 2009.
 “From Invisibility to Equality?
 Women Workers & Workers’ Compensation in Ontario.”
 Labour/Le Travail 64: 75-106